Florida Attorney Says AHCA Must Put Medicaid Final Orders Online

 The Elder Law Section of the Florida Bar expressed their support for Wright and submitted an amicus brief on appeal.
 They highlighted that the Florida Department of Children and Families regulates Medicaid eligibility proceedings with the same law that provides authority to AHCA.
 Furthermore, the Department publishes its final orders in an electronic database, making them readily available to the public.

 However, accessing these same orders on Medicaid coverage requires a public records request which can be costly and time-consuming.
-In its brief, the Elder Law Section argued that this disparity is unfair as it burdens those attempting to access said records.
+The Elder Law Section argued in its brief that this disparity is unfair as it burdens those attempting to gain access to said records.
 The brief further suggested that upholding the trial court’s summary judgment would only perpetuate this inequality of access to public records.

 To learn more, read the complaint in full here.